 Rio Tinto, the company that owns the Argyle Mine, says that one carat can cost from $100,000 up to $1 million.
-The price will depend on the color intensity, cut, clarity, and shape.
+The price will depend on the color intensity, shape, clarity, and proportioning.

 The Martian Pink is a rare, 12 carat pink diamond that belonged to US jeweller Harry Winston, who sold it in in 1976, the same year that the US sent a satellite to Mars.
 The round brilliant-cut pink gemstone is mounted on an 18k gold, size 7 ring.
 It was bought in an auction held in Hong Kong in 2012, priced at $17.4 million.

 The The Noor-ul-Ain Diamond, a 60-carat gem, was given to Empress Farah Diba in the form of a tiara when she married Mohammad Reza Shah Pahlavi, the last shah of Iran.
 The centrepiece of the tiara is the famous pink diamond

 This extremely rare 15.38 carat, pear-shaped pink diamond, set in a simple ring, it is believed to be the most expensive vivid pink diamond to ever be sold on an auction at the time – where it was bought for $31.6 million.
 The colour of the diamond is meant to be quite vivid, according to David Bennett, a worldwide chairman of Sotheby’s International Jewellery.
 The diamond was sold in an auction at Sotheby’s in Geneva, in May, 2016.